nathanielsandberg/QuickNode_Writing_Assessment/READMe.md

 * Add a transaction to the transactions array.
 * Delete a transaction from the transactions array.

-You can now use the example code to work with your API locally, or deploy the code to a server to create a public API.
+You can now use the example code to work with your API locally or deploy the code to a server to create a public API.
 You may want to secure your API with some authorization before making it public.
 You can now have multiple systems use one API as the single source of truth to give your interoperability and to make your information easier to maintain.